wieldlabs/.github/profile/README.md

 # BEBverse Labs

-_We're building a protocol that creates trust in a trustless Ai-driven world._
+_We're building a protocol that creates trust in a trustless AI-driven world._

 👩‍💻 Participate in the [BEBverse](https://beb.xyz) and [B7B](https://b7b.xyz) communities.